 - About 10,000 BCGEU members work in community-based social services, such as community living, family services, immigrant services, childcare and more.

 - We are a modern labour union that also represents Vancity and other credit union workers, casino workers, community college employees, hotels, highways maintenance, and Canada Line workers, among many others.

 Structure & Governance

-- The full-time BCGEU officers are BCGEU President Darryl Walker and Treasurer Stephanie Smith;
+- The full-time BCGEU officers are BCGEU President Stephanie Smith and Treasurer Paul Finch.

 - The BCGEU constitutional convention - held every three years - is the supreme policy-making body of the union;

 - The BCGEU's governing body between conventions is the Provincial Executive;